'Don't make resolutions': Seniors share their top tips for a cracking New Year

 McLean and her husband of 61 years, Bruce, 85, stressed how “precious” family is - and positivity.

-“We’ve just got to start off this year with positive thoughts about everything,” Ngaire said.
+“We’ve just got to start off this year with positive thoughts about everything,” Ngaire McLean said.

 The advice from 71-year-old Ann Barham was simple: “Just enjoy life.”